St$\ddot u$ckelberg-Modified Massive Abelian 3-Form Theory: Constraint Analysis, Conserved Charges and BRST Algebra: Preliminaries: Local and Infinitesimal Gauge and Off-shell Nilpotent (Anti-)BRST Symmetries

-Within the framework of Lagrangian formulation for the D-dimensional {\it massive} Abelian 3-form theory (see e.g. [18]), we discuss the infinitesimal and local gauge symmetry transformations for the following St$\ddot u$ckelberg-modified Lagrangian density [${\cal L}_S^{(A)}$]
+Within the framework of Lagrangian formulation for the D-dimensional {\it massive} Abelian 3-form theory (see e.g. [18] for details), we discuss the infinitesimal, continuous and local gauge symmetry transformations for the following St$\ddot u$ckelberg-modified Lagrangian density [${\cal L}_S^{(A)}$]